daizch/gulp-wrap-file/README.md

 If wrapper is string, file content names `{file}`, short pathname of the file names `{modName}`.
 If wrapper is function, the arguments of the function are content of the file and the file object.

+### truncatePrefixLen
+Type: `Number`

+To truncate the name of the module prefix.
+For example, if the module name is path/to/foo.
+The value of truncatePrefixLen is 1, then the result will be to/foo.

+### nameReplacer
+Type: `Function`

+To handle the module name to what you want.
+With the config of nameReplacer, truncatePrefixLen will be disabled.

 ## License

 [MIT License](http://en.wikipedia.org/wiki/MIT_License)